LLNL/axom/src/docs/sphinx/dev_guide/jira.rst

 click the 'Close' button and select the appropriate issue resolution.
 There are two options: *Done* and *Won't Fix*.
 'Done' means that the issue is resolved.
 'Won't Fix' means that the issue will not be addressed for some reason.

-When closing an issue, adding information to the 'Comment' field is usually helpful.
+When closing an issue, adding information to the 'Comment' field is helpful.
 For example, when an issue is closed as 'Won't Fix', it is helpful to enter a brief explanation as to why this is so.